tempurashrimp/Project-Euler/Problems 001-010.md

 and effectively shifting and computing each successive term.
 Thus, computing the $n$th Fibonacci term only takes $\mathcal{O}(n)$ time.

-Further research shows that there exists a recurrence relation betweeen the even Fibonacci numbers.
+Further research shows that there exists a recurrence relation between the even Fibonacci numbers.
 Let the even sequence be represented as $E(n)$.
 Then,

 $$
 E(n)=4E(n-1)+E(n-2)
 $$

-Using this recurrence relation optimises the computation of Fibonacci terms (as now it only involves every third term in the sequence).
+Using this recurrence relation optimizes the computation of Fibonacci terms (as now it only involves every third term in the sequence).
 ```js
 function solution(n) {
 	let fibTerms = [0, 0, 2];